K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - d)	may not be able to audit the onward transmission of voting instructions from the Custodian or any proxy voting agent to any other party.

 ## 20. Conflicts of interest
 20.1.
 The Manager and any Affiliate may effect transactions in which the Manager, any Affiliate, another client of the Manager or of an Affiliate has, directly or indirectly, a material interest or a relationship of any description with another party, which involves or may involve a potential conflict with the Manager’s duty to the Client.
 The Manager will ensure that such transactions are effected on terms which are not materially less favourable to the Client than if the conflict or potential conflict had not existed.
 Any conflicts which the Manager is not able to prevent or manage effectively shall be promptly disclosed by the Manager to the Client.
-Except as required by the FCA Rules, neither the Manager nor any Affiliate shall be liable to account to the Client for any profit, commission or remuneration made or received from or by reason of such transactions or any connected transactions or to disclose the same or the identity of any other client or counterparty involved in such transactions, nor will the Manager’s fees, unless otherwise provided, be abated.
+Except as required by the AMF Rules, neither the Manager nor any Affiliate shall be liable to account to the Client for any profit, commission or remuneration made or received from or by reason of such transactions or any connected transactions or to disclose the same or the identity of any other client or counterparty involved in such transactions, nor will the Manager’s fees, unless otherwise provided, be abated.

 20.2.
 The Conflicts of Interest Policy sets out the types of actual or potential conflicts of interest which affect the Manager’s business and provides details of how these are identified, prevented or managed.
 A summary of the Conflicts of Interest Policy has been separately notified to the Client.
 Further details of the Conflicts of Interest Policy are available to the Client on request.